peterjobes/jekyll-now/_posts/2019-12-04-sea-to-summit.md

 With only a couple of hundred metres elevation gain left, the trail became more scree and loose rocks — although still not technical.
 The sun glinting off the cross that marks the summit gave a clear point to aim for.

-The last stretch of climb is covered in no time and it seems to take only moments to summit.
-The views from the top are amazing with a clear view down to Nerja and the Mediterranean to one side and the tops of the clouds to the other.
+I seemed to cover the last stretch of climb in no time and within moments was on the summit.
+The views are amazing, down to Nerja and the Mediterranean to one side and across the tops of the clouds to the other.

 Sea to summit took about two hours, which doesn't feel bad given the elevation and the fact it wasn’t a race.